The TSMC 2nm (N2) technology has received multiple NTOs.

-The 5nm (N5) node is optimized for both mobile and High Performance Computing (HPC) applications.
-It features innovative scaling features to enhance logic, Static Random Access Memory (SRAM), and analog density.
-Compared to 7nm (N7), 5nm (N5) provides substantial power, performance, and density improvement.
-Full-fledged extreme ultra-violet (EUV) N5 adoption makes mask layers and process complexity more manageable.
+The 5nm (N5) node is optimized for both smartphones and HPC applications.
+It provides innovative scaling features to enhance logic, static random-access memory (SRAM), and analog density.
+N5 delivers substantially improved power, performance, and density over N7.
+The node offers flexibility to enhance the competitiveness of product designs.
+Extreme ultra-violet (EUV) lithography makes N5 mask layers and process complexity more manageable.

-The N5P technology is the performance-enhanced version of N5 and it delivers additional power and performance improvement with backward compatible design rules for easy IP porting.
-SRAM cells see a further performance boost for frequency increase and power saving.
+N5P is the performance-enhanced version of N5.
+It delivers power and performance improvement with backward compatible design rules for easy IP porting.
+SRAM cells provide a further performance boost for frequency increase and power saving.

-The 4nm (N4) process technology is an enhanced version of 5nm (N5) technology with density improvement.
+The 4nm (N4) technology is an enhanced version of 5nm (N5) technology, with density improvement.
 It started volume production in 2022.

-The N4, N4P, and N4X nodes are design rules-compatible with 5nm technology for easy design migration.
+The N4, N4P, N4C, and N4X are design rules compatible with 5nm technology for easy design migration.

 Excellent power, performance and area benefit; proven process maturity

-Mobile applications are one of the main forces driving silicon technology advancement.
-TSMC’s 7nm (N7) platform technology delivers up to 30% speed improvement, 55% power saving and three times the logic density compared to 16nm (N16).
-As the industry’s first available N7 technology node, it has been widely adopted for High-Performance Computing (HPC), mobile, automotive and other applications.
+Smartphone applications are one of the main forces driving silicon technology advances.
+TSMC’s 7nm (N7) technology delivers up to a 30% speed improvement, a 55% power saving, and 3 times the logic density, compared to 16nm (N16).
+N7 technology has been widely adopted for high-performance computing (HPC), smartphones, automotive, and other applications.
+The extreme ultra-violet (EUV) lithography improves logic density and backward compatibility.

-The N7+ node is TSMC’s first EUV process to enter volume production.
-EUV simplifies a process flow by requiring fewer masking layers and providing better process variation control.
-The 6nm (N6) process used even more EUV layers to reap the benefits of EUV’s process simplicity, shorter cycle time and productivity gain.
-N6 also provides additional power, performance and density improvement with a similar defect density as N7, thanks to smaller standard cell library innovation.
+The N7+ node was TSMC’s first EUV process to enter volume production.
+EUV simplifies the process flow by requiring fewer masking layers and providing better process variation control.

 Featured Technologies